 If you change your mind about clearing the field, hit c to return to the original title.
 Repeat a and b in Step 5 to return to this point.

-Enter the (L) key, second from the lower left.
+Enter the ((ECE)) key, second from the lower left.
 The cursor will automatically move to the next letter.
+Step 5 The letter (A) is on the S-field.
+Press SHIFT again.

 Enter the (A) key.